Pathway to Campus Enrollment

 Students may not change to a non-PaCE major (such as Finance or Marketing), even after making the transition to campus.
 By signing the PaCE contract, we are ensuring that you understand this policy.
 If you are not satisfied with the PaCE majors offered, this program is not a good fit for you.
 Although not guaranteed, it is possible to apply to a non-PaCE business major by submitting a College Petition.
 College Petitions for non-PaCE major changes will only be accepted and reviewed for students who have successfully completed all requirements needed to transition to campus and have attained exceptional UF and Critical Tracking GPAs.
 This petition process is highly competitive and students should not rely on this method to change to their preferred business major.
 Access the Heavener School of Business College Petition to submit your request for a non-PaCE business major change.

 You may absolutely pursue a minor as a PaCE student.
-All UF students (including PaCE students) are welcome to pursue any minor.
 Students are encouraged to meet with an Academic Advisor to ensure that all minor requirements can be met within the time frame of degree completion.

 To determine how many UF credits (if any) you will receive based on your AP/IB scores and/or dual enrollment coursework, please use the resources listed below.